selendra/selendra-sdk/docs/tutorials/your-first-dapp.md

 # Tutorial: Building Your First dApp on Selendra

-Welcome to your journey into blockchain development!
-This comprehensive tutorial will guide you through building a complete decentralized application (dApp) on the Selendra blockchain from scratch.
+This tutorial guides you through building a decentralized application (dApp) on the Selendra blockchain.

-## 🎯 What We'll Build
+## What We'll Build

-We'll create a **Decentralized Task Manager** - a simple but functional dApp where users can:
+We'll create a **Decentralized Task Manager** where users can:

 - Create and manage tasks on the blockchain
-- Mark tasks as completed
+- Mark tasks as d
 - Earn rewards for completing tasks
 - View all tasks on the network

-This project will teach you fundamental concepts while building something practical and fun!

-## 🛠 Prerequisites
+## Prerequisites

-Before we start, make sure you have:

-1. **Node.js 18.0+** installed
+Requirements:

+1. Node.js 18.0+
-2. **Basic knowledge of**:
+2. Basic knowledge of:
    - JavaScript/TypeScript
-   - React basics
+   - React
-   - Command line usage
+   - Command line
-3. **Development tools**:
+3. Development tools:
-   - VS Code (recommended)
+   - Code editor
-   - Git installed
+   - Git

-## 📚 What You'll Learn
+## What You'll Learn

-- ✅ Setting up a Selendra development environment
+- Setting up a Selendra development environment
-- ✅ Connecting to the blockchain
+- Connecting to the blockchain
-- ✅ Creating and managing user accounts
+- Creating and managing user accounts
-- ✅ Building a React frontend with blockchain integration
+- Building a React frontend with blockchain integration
-- ✅ Handling blockchain transactions
+- Handling blockchain transactions
-- ✅ Reading and writing blockchain data
+- Reading and writing blockchain data
-- ✅ Building responsive UI components
+- Building UI components
-- ✅ Error handling and best practices
+- Error handling

-Let's dive in! 🚀

----

 ## Step 1: Project Setup

 ### Initialize Your Project

-First, let's create a new React project with TypeScript:
+Create a new React project with TypeScript:

 ```bash
 # Create new React app with TypeScript